Conjugate Function Method and Conformal Mappings in Multiply Connected Domains: Introduction

+where the indicator functions refer to Neumann and Dirichlet boundary parts, respectively.
+Two configurations are of special interest: first, if only Dirichlet boundary conditions are set, e.g., 0 on the outer boundary, and 1 on the interior boundary components, the problem is ring-like, and second, if only two non-adjacent boundary segments have Dirichlet boundary conditions, the problem is quadrilateral-like; the configurations are referred to as types of $R$ and $Q$, respectively (See Figure~\ref{fig:introduction}).
+In both cases the canonical domains are slit domains, first catalogued by Koebe \cite{Koebe}.

-The main result of this paper is the generalization of the of the algorithm for simply and doubly connected domains described in \cite{hqr}.
-The foundation of the algorithm for simply and doubly connected domains lies on properties of the (conformal) modulus, which originates from the theory of quasiconformal mappings \cite{ahlfors,lv,ps}.
+The main result of this paper is the generalization of the of the algorithm for simply and doubly connected domains described in \cite{hqr} to multiply connected ones with different boundary conditions.
+To our knowledge this is the first method for problems of type $R$.
 More specifically, the fundamental new result is the definition of the conjugate problem for multiply connected domains.
-We show (Proposition \ref{prop: reci}) that this choice for the conjugate problem preserves the famous reciprocal relation for the moduli $\symM(\symD)$ and $\symM(\tilde{\symD})$ for the original and the conjugate problem, respectively:
+We show formally for type $R$ (Proposition \ref{prop: reci}) that this choice for the conjugate problem preserves the important reciprocal relation \cite{lv} for the moduli $\symM(\symD)$ and $\symM(\tilde{\symD})$ of the original and the conjugate problem, respectively: